skiffos/SkiffOS/configs/odroid/common/README.md

 [xu4]: https://wiki.odroid.com/odroid-xu4/odroid-xu4
 [hc2]: https://www.hardkernel.com/shop/odroid-hc2-home-cloud-two/

+## SD Card Compatibility

+The current SD cards used / tested by developers are:

+ - PNY Turbo Performance 16GB High Speed MicroSDHC Class 10 UHS-1
+ - SanDisk 128GB Extreme MicroSDXC UHS-I
+ - SanDisk 64GB Ultra MicroSDXC UHS-I

+The current cards that are known to **NOT** work are:

+ - Intenso MicroSDXC Card, UHS-I, 64 GB

+Some SD cards may not be compatible with the Odroid kernel.

 ## Bootup Process

 All Odroid boards use u-boot.
 U-boot is flashed to the beginning of the SD card,